phpgif/phpgif/README.md

 This software is published under the MIT License.
 ###### Original Code
-PHP-GIF-Reborn is based off of [PHP-GIF](https://github.com/ErikvdVen/php-gif)
+phpgif is based off of [PHP-GIF](https://github.com/ErikvdVen/php-gif)
 ###### GIFEncoder
-GIFEncoder.class.php contains minor adaptations from the GIFEncoder PHP class by László Zsidi.
+GIFEncoder.class.php is adapted from the GIFEncoder PHP class by László Zsidi.

 </div>